Tattoo designs

 Ocean

 In the Polynesian world, the ocean is considered the water from beyond, and the world where ancestors live.
 It can therefore mean death, or the afterlife.
 But the ocean being also their main source of food, it also represents life and fertility.
 In Polynesian tattooing, the ocean is often used as a complement to another tattoo.
+Moreover, the ocean symbolizes mystery and the unknown, as it holds countless secrets beneath its waves.

 The Meaning of Polynesian Tattoos - Ocean